blueag8/Super-Scholar/README.md

 This meant that regardless of whether the player/user had "clicked" play to trigger the game and timer, they were able to click on the Input and get both a score and a new card.

+The solution for this was to remove the "onclick" from the HTML and add additional event listners to the var game which = d

 **Deployment**
 Deployment was actioned via Github.